Original date: 12 Dec 11

 So often, while networking for my business, one of the first questions someone asks is, “What’s the story behind the name ‘Flip Cat?’”
 Here’s a little background to answer that question.

 Just how have I landed on my feet?
-Let me count the ways:

-At age 5 I was pushed into the deep end of a pool and almost drowned.
+- At age 5, I was pushed into the deep end of a pool and almost drowned.

-At 14, I almost died of carbon-monoxide poisoning.
+- At 14, I almost died of carbon-monoxide poisoning.

-In 1988, I was held up at knife-point in my own apartment.
+- In 1988, I was held up at knife-point in my own apartment.

-Four years later, I was held up at gun-point in my own apartment.
+- Four years later, I was held up at gun-point in my own apartment.
 (A different one, in a different city.)

-A year later, an out-of-control SUV narrowly missed hitting me while careening and spinning across the median from southbound I-35 to the northbound lanes in a heavy downpour at 70 mph.
+- A year later, an out-of-control SUV narrowly missed hitting me while careening and spinning across the median from southbound I-35 to the northbound lanes in a heavy downpour at 70 mph.

-I figure I have 3 lives left.
+I figure I have 2 lives left.

-The Flip Cat goals are to help new businesses and entrepreneurs land on their feet as they get started, and help established businesses find ways to leap to the next level as they develop.
+The Flip Cat goals are to help new businesses and entrepreneurs land on their feet as they get started, and to help established businesses find ways to leap to the next level as they develop.
 The more we achieve these goals together, then the more we can give back to our respective communities.

 Flip Cat provides business development and marketing strategy, social media strategy, public relations, special events logistics, content writing for online & print, and political campaign support.
 (Not sure about social media for business?
 Don’t think you want to bother with it yet?
 Then recall a time when web sites were born and the development process for that.
 Social media will become a tool you will use in your business.
 You should plan for that now.)

 Is there a Flip Cat?
 Yes and no. I have had six cats since the age of 8.
 Most were named for musicians and most were black cats.
 The inspiration for the logo is based on my last and smartest cat named for Sam Cooke.
-My present cat is a “tabby Abyssinian” with the oddest personality I have ever encountered, but very sweet-natured.
-He’s named for Van Morrison.
-He may guest-post at a future date…we shall see.